Darling River System

 |Darling River||NSW||1,545 km|

-GeoScience gave a length of 1,195 km for the Condamine/Balonne/Culgoa Rivers and 3,672 km combined from using 250K maps, well short of individual river lengths from Wikipedia that in turn was significantly shorter than actual measurements off the satellite images.
+GeoScience gave a length of 1,195 km for the Condamine/Balonne/Culgoa Rivers and 3,672 km for the complete system using 250K maps, which is significantly shorter than my measurements off the satellite images.

-The most common starting points for people paddling just the Darling River is at Brewarrina on the Barwon River.
-Brewarrina is ~122 km upstream from the Culgoa River confluence that marks the official start of the Darling River.
+The most common starting point for people paddling just the Darling River is at Brewarrina on the Barwon River.
+Brewarrina is 121 km upstream from the Culgoa River confluence that marks the official start of the Darling River.
 It is a 205 km leg between Brewarrina and Bourke.